 I started blogging in 2002 on Myspace.

 In early 2003, I was at home.
-Mr Coffee and I were raising our young family and I needed a healthy outlet (read: without inebriation).
+Mr Coffee and I were raising our young family and I needed a healthy outlet.

-I didn't want to write about what I did all day.
 I wasn't scared to show the warts and all of being a Mom but I was more than a Mom.
-I got to rattle my brain a bit and wrote honest talk of my mental health, miserly spending, and all the things rolling around inside.
+I got to rattle my brain a bit and wrote honest talk of my mental health, relationships, finances, kids, and all the things rolling around inside.

-Bee Repartee was born as a conglomerate of what was important to me, to work it all out.
+Bee Repartee was born as a conglomerate of what was important to me.
 Didn't have all the answers.
 I joked about things that others tried to hide.
-Dieting, spotless houses, angelic kids, textbook husbands.
+Eating gluten, laundry piles, job or school, less than angelic kids, dirty ovens, mental health, and balancing life so husbands don't get left with the dregs.
 This is the internet.
-Everyone put on their rose colored lenses.
+Everyone put on their relatable colored lenses.

 Blogging turned me a bit inward; an action I hadn't consciously decided.
 I slowly discovered me.

 After my youngest was born, I became a seeker: a catalyst of proliferated self-honesty.
 I nurtured my logical, introspective, introverted, and creative sides.
+Was diagnosed with OCD.
+The obsessive part, rather than the impulsivity was why I couldn't let things go.
 I gave myself permission to never be ashamed by me.
 To do better.
 To be better for myself.
 It was the most liberating, and growth-filled time of my life.

 Today, I am still a work in progress.
 I do what scares me.
 I am not afraid to fail.
 I am thankful.
 Inspired to give.
-Encouraged to find the best in others let alone, myself.
+Encouraged to find the best in others, especially myself.
+Give myself permission, that its okay to not be okay.
+To recognize when and how to let go.
 Freedom to laugh at anything good or bad that comes down the pike.
 Permission to feel and feel deeply.
-Grace enough that I know faith guides me even on completely shitty days.
+Grace enough that I know faith guides me even on completely awful days.
+To be perfectly and wonderfully made, quirks, morals, convictions, and neuro-spicy brain included.

 Lastly, the bad days never outweigh the good days.